-When working in a group you have to take into account many of things that you may not have considered when working alone.
+When working in a group you have to take into account many things that you may not have considered when working alone.
 We are all different, and many of us have different learning styles so it is important to assess the strengths and weaknesses of others and plan appropriately.
 Find out what motivates them and what factors contribute to their lack of ability to focus and complete tasks.
 Once a clear rhythm and pattern has been established the results of working as a cohesive team can be very rewarding.
 GSM London look at the pitfalls of group work and how a student can overcome them to achieve the grades they want.

 Getting started | group work

 When you come together for the first time it can be difficult to achieve the right synergy among the team.
-Each group member should introduce themselves and collective discussion of ideas needs to take place to set the agenda.
+Each group member should introduce themselves and a collective discussion of ideas needs to take place to set the agenda.
 An effective way to get started is to brainstorm, each group member needs to contribute ideas, this allows a strategy to be put in place where each individual is assigned tasks going forward.
 Communication is paramount in these settings, therefore all contact details need to be shared.
 In many instances, it is also good practice to appoint a team leader to ensure greater productivity.

 Meeting The Deadline